 You will perform practical tasks related to the company’s everyday work, which are relevant to your curriculum and Master’s thesis.
 You will get a chance to explore different angles of the chosen field as well as get to know your personal strengths and weaknesses.

 How much time will I spend in university vs company?

 During the 2nd and 3rd semester you will spend approximately half of your time in the university and half in the company (2–3 days per week).
 During the last semester when you are expected to work full time on your Master’s thesis you will spend most of the time in the company.

 How will my tasks in the company be evaluated?

 Your tasks will be evaluated based on the same criteria as defined in the related course.
-Both ICS lecturers and company supervisor will be involved.
+Both Institute of Computer Science (ICS) lecturers and company supervisor will be involved.

 Who will supervise my Master’s thesis?

 You will be assigned a supervisor by ICS.
 Additionally you will have a co-supervisor from the company.